dyncan/dyncan.github.io/_includes/about/en.md

-I am currently seeking new career challenges as a [Certified Salesforce.com Platform Developer](/img/certifications.png), equipped with 8 years of practical experience in the Salesforce ecosystem.
-My proficiency spans the development lifecycle, application design, integration patterns, and deployment strategies, ensuring a well-rounded expertise.
+As a [Certified Salesforce.com Platform Developer](/img/certifications.png) with 8 years of hands-on experience, I am seeking new career opportunities.
+My expertise spans the entire development lifecycle, including application design, integration patterns, and deployment strategies.

-My skills in Apex and Lightning development allow me to ensure high code quality and meet business needs through detailed code reviews, enhancements, and authorship.
-I excel at creating reusable UI/UX components with the Lightning component framework and fine-tuning code to adhere to Salesforce's governor limits.
+My proficiency in Apex and Lightning development enables me to ensure high code quality and meet business requirements through thorough code reviews, enhancements, and original development.
+I excel at creating reusable UI/UX components using the Lightning component framework and fine-tuning code to adhere to Salesforce's governor limits.

-With a quick aptitude for adopting new technologies and methodologies, I have effectively incorporated them into projects and workflows.
-I am eager to join a forward-thinking and innovative team, where I can further develop my skills and contribute positively.
+With a knack for quickly adopting new technologies and methodologies, I effectively incorporate them into projects and workflows.
+I'm eager to join a forward-thinking, innovative team where I can further develop my skills and make meaningful contributions.

 If you're looking for a highly motivated professional with strong communication and problem-solving abilities, I invite you to [get in touch](mailto:dynckm@gmail.com).
-I'm excited about the possibility of discussing how I can bring value to your organization and explore potential collaboration opportunities.
+I'm excited to discuss how I can add value to your organization and explore potential collaboration opportunities.

 ## Personal Projects